 Euler MCP + Cursor

 Cursor is a powerful AI-first code editor that enhances your development workflow.
-After , youβll have access to these core features that work together seamlessly to make you more productive:
+After installation, youβll have access to these core features that work together seamlessly to make you more productive:

 AI-powered code completion that understands your codebase and provides context-aware suggestions